 She spoke with pride about her city and how “…so many people talk bad about Chicago, there is a lot the city offers, people just need to get out and experience it, there are a lot of family activities and events.”
 This is true, I had no idea Chicago had such wonderful beaches.

 Our hotel and my son’s apartment was only blocks away from Lake Shore Drive and the softest, sandy beaches I’ve seen in the Midwest.
 It’s not the ocean, but Lake Michigan does have its own tide, and small waves.

 It’s the perfect place to people watch and the dog beach is very fun.
 Dogs of all shapes and sizes playing in the water, playing fetch and enjoying the summer day.

 The Chicago Park system is quite extensive and encourages people to get out and enjoy the trails with rental bikes, trikes (if you look closely in the photo below you can see the trike to the left of the bench) or bring your own roller blades.

-I met the friendliest pit bull during our morning walk, his eyes just yelled “Oh pet me, please pet me I’m so happy to see you”.
+I met the friendliest pit bull during our morning walk, his eyes just yelled: “Oh pet me, please pet me I’m so happy to see you”.
 The owner fit the pit bull breed stereotype, rough.
 But his eyes said the same thing.
 Don’t judge me by my looks.
 We had a nice conversation about the pup, who was only 8 months old and already interested in a twig and a nearby bird, so off they went.

 The phrase of the day “You know when you get old and you don’t care what people think?
 I don’t think I can care that little”